Old Town Ohrid

 A bit of sun, a bit of cloud, and a bit of rain.
 The journey is approximately 170 kilometers and about three hours in duration.

-We made a 15 minutes coffee/bathroom stop at the summit on our way through the mountains.
-As we were getting closer to Ohrid we noticed a police presence along the highway.
-We later learned the President of North Macedonia was meeting his counterparts from Serbia and Albania.
+We made a 15-minute coffee/bathroom stop at the summit on our way through the mountains.
+As we were getting closer to Ohrid, we noticed a police presence along the highway.
+We later learned that the President of North Macedonia was meeting his counterparts from Serbia and Albania.

-Arriving in Ohrid we met the nicest older cab driver who knew our destination well.
-He told tales of Ohrid and pointed out what we should not miss on the short ride to Villa Jovan.
+Arriving in Ohrid, we met the nicest older cab driver who knew our destination well.
+He told tales of Ohrid and highlighted what we should not miss on the short ride to Villa Jovan.

 The Ancient Macedonian Theatre of Ohrid